 But take time to listen to what your prospects and clients have to say.
 Read their comments on your website.
 See what they are saying about you on Twitter.
 Check out common industry discussion boards.
-Are clients leaving negative reviews on Yelp or Google Reviews – if yes, respond quickly before those bad comments spread like wildfire to other sites.
+Are clients leaving negative reviews on Yelp or Google Reviews – if yes, respond quickly to those bad comments before they spread like wildfire to other sites.

 Mistake 3 – Don’t spread yourself too thin

-While it might be exciting to start posting on Facebook, Twitter and other sites, make sure your don’t spreading yourself too thin.
+While it might be exciting to start posting on Facebook, Twitter and other sites, make sure you don’t spread yourself too thin.

 Sometimes it may be better to start with one or two sites first to test the waters.
 You want to ensure you have time to do the work, and then slowly spread out to other sites.
 Remember – growing followers and gaining new leads takes time.
 People are busy these days.
 They have only so much time to read.
 So focus on quality first and quantity second.